d4t4s3c/Win7Blue/README.md

 # Win7Blue

->Win7Blue is a tool created to `scan/exploit` the `"EternalBlue MS17-010"` vulnerability on `"x86/x64"` architectures.
+>Win7Blue is a tool created to `scan/exploit` the `EternalBlue MS17-010` vulnerability on `x86/x64` architectures.
 It gives you a regular shell through `Netcat` (it doesn't use Metasploit) so it can be used in OSCP certification.

 ### (updated code in 2022 for Python3)